MicrosoftDocs/windows-itpro-docs/windows/deployment/deploy-windows-mdt/build-a-distributed-environment-for-windows-deployment.md

 ---
-title: Build a distributed environment for Windows 10 deployment (Windows 10)
+title: Build a distributed environment for Windows 11 deployment (Windows 11)
-description: In this topic, you will learn how to replicate your Windows 10 deployment shares to facilitate the deployment of Windows 10 in remote or branch locations. ms.assetid: a6cd5657-6a16-4fff-bfb4-44760902d00c ms.reviewer:
+description: In this topic, you will learn how to replicate your Windows 11 deployment shares to facilitate the deployment of Windows 11 in remote or branch locations. ms.assetid: a6cd5657-6a16-4fff-bfb4-44760902d00c ms.reviewer:
-manager: laurawi
+manager: dougeby
 ms.author: greglin
-keywords: replication, replicate, deploy, configure, remote ms.prod: w10 ms.mktglfcycl: deploy ms.localizationpriority: medium
+keywords: replication, replicate, deploy, configure, remote ms.prod: w11 ms.mktglfcycl: deploy ms.localizationpriority: medium
 ms.sitesec: library